alonso130r/knowledge-distillation/README.md

 ## Evaluation
-The student model was evaluated using the script
+The student model was evaluated using this jupyter notebook.
+The results from the evaluation are in /logs

+When no answer was detected, -1 was put as the numerical value, as there are no instances of -1 being an answer in GSM8K test set.